Democrats' voting rights plan faces long odds in U.S. Senate

 "How does making it a crime to give food or water to voters waiting in long lines at the polls deter voter fraud?"
 Schumer asked on the Senate floor on Monday.
 "It has to do with cruelty.
 It has to do with nastiness.
 And it has to do with suppressing the vote."

+Hours before the anticipated vote, Democratic Senator Raphael Warnock told Reuters that there were "productive" conversations among Democrats but he did not say whether moderate Democratic Senator Joe Manchin, the proponent of a more narrow voting rights bill, had reached agreement with party leaders on a compromise.

-Republicans say the state measures are needed to stop fraud, which former President Donald Trump falsely claimed resulted in his November defeat.
-There is no evidence of widespread election fraud in the United States.
+Republicans say the state laws are needed to stop fraud, which former President Donald Trump falsely claimed resulted in his November defeat --despite no evidence of widespread election fraud in the United States.

+With the Democrats' effort possibly languishing in the Senate, Priorities USA, a liberal political action committee, said on Tuesday it is dedicating $20 million "to support voting rights efforts through digital voter education and taking voter suppression laws to court."

 Unlikely to garner the 60 votes needed in the 100-member Senate to advance most legislation, Schumer nonetheless has been concentrating on getting all 50 Democrats and independents to unite on Tuesday to open debate on a bill similar to one that already has passed the House of Representatives.

 Among Democrats' goals are expanding early voting in elections for president and Congress, making it easier to vote by mail and ensuring that certain campaign contributions are more transparent.
-Their bills also aim to take partisanship out of the once-a-decade drawing of congressional districts, which are at the heart of American democracy.
+Their bills also aim to remove partisanship from the once-a-decade drawing of congressional districts, which are at the heart of American democracy.

-Republicans argue the U.S. Constitution gives the 50 states the power to set their own voting practices.
-But the Constitution also allows Washington to alter those rules, and Democrats argue they are only setting some minimum standards for states.
+Republicans argue the U.S. Constitution gives states the power to set their own voting practices.
+But the Constitution also allows Washington to alter those rules, and Democrats argue they are only setting minimum standards for states.

 Republican Minority Leader Mitch McConnell noted the bill is based on one first introduced in the House in 2019, before the 2020 election and its chaotic aftermath.